abhinav/stitchmd/README.md

 ## Usage

-To use stitchmd, run it with a Markdown file defining the layout of your combined file.
+To use stitchmd, pass in with a Markdown file defining the layout of your combined file.
 This input file is referred to as the **summary file**, and is typically named "summary.md".